moliver28/research-handbook/content/handbook/engineering/ic-leadership/tech-lead.md

 ---
-title: "Tech Lead at GitLab"
+title: "Technical Leads at GitLab"
 ---

-## Tech Lead at GitLab
+## Technical Leads

-At GitLab, Tech Lead is an [archetype](/handbook/engineering/ic-leadership) and a role.
+At GitLab, a Technical Lead ("Tech Lead") is an [archetype](/handbook/engineering/ic-leadership) and a role.
 When we think about "Tech Lead" as an archetype we mean that Staff+ Engineers at GitLab are supposed to exhibit patterns of behavior that make them act as technical leaders, who partner with Engineering Managers and Product Managers to support